|Mars. The huge canyon system in the

 resulted in hot-spots remaining fixed in certain locations beneath the crust.

-This, along with the lower surface gravity, may account for the Tharis bulge
+This, along with the lower surface gravity, may account for the Tharsis bulge

 and its enormous volcanoes.
 Although there's no evidence of current volcanic